Witnesses Urge Hill Action on Drone Regulations

-Witnesses urged lawmakers at House Homeland Security joint subcommittee hearing on April 1 to implement legislation that ensures drone aircraft technology evolves within safe and adaptable guidelines that keep pace with growing innovation.
+Witnesses urged lawmakers at a House Homeland Security joint subcommittee hearing on April 1 to implement legislation that ensures drone aircraft technology evolves within safe and adaptable guidelines that keep pace with growing innovation.

 Among government use cases, drones have become indispensable in improving domain awareness for U.S. Customs and Border Protection agents, assessing damage in disaster-stricken areas, and supporting emergency management and public safety efforts.